KoryJCampbell/GA_Project_2/evaluation.md

 >Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
 Did you use source control as expected for the phase of the program you’re in (detailed above)?

-**Does Not Meet Expectations**.
-I don't see a README or planning folder in your project repo.
+**Meets Expectations**.
+Thumbs up on including that planning folder, but I do not see a README.
 As your projects grow more complex, it is essential to include these so that I (or a potential employer) know what your project is all about and how to go about installing it locally.
 Let me know when you add this and I'll be happy to take a look.

 ## Technical Requirements